-The system enhancement is carried out through classes implementing the existing interfaces (for example, gran.app.adapter.ExportAdapter).
+The system enhancement is carried out through classes implementing the existing interfaces (for example, com.trackstudio.app.adapter.AuthAdapter).
 At the same time, you do not have to modify the initial system code, the adapter interface, or AdapterManager.

 To call the adapters, a singleton class AdapterManager is used.
 This class stores the list of all adapters available on the system and allows registration of new adapters in the system.
 To call a method (e.g. for exporting), you must execute the following: